Orbital Tumors - Pseudotumor

 - Signs and Symptoms

-- The clinical presentation is dominated by inflammatory signs and might possibly be variable.
+- The clinical presentation is dominated by inflammatory signs and might be variable.
 The acute form of the disease is the most striking.

 - Signs